Key Takeaways

 Even without paid maternity leave, employees have important legal protections surrounding pregnancy and childbirth that employers cannot ignore.

-FMLA provides job protection — meaning your employer must hold your position or an equivalent position — but you must work for a covered employer (50+ employees within a 75-mile radius) and have worked there for at least 12 months.
+The Family and Medical Leave Act provides job protection — meaning your employer must hold your position or an equivalent position — but you must work for a covered employer with 50 or more employees within a 75-mile radius and have worked there for at least 12 months.
 Employees who don't meet these thresholds have fewer protections, which disproportionately affects workers at small businesses and those with shorter tenure.

 If you've been terminated or disciplined for requesting or taking pregnancy-related leave, that may be actionable under federal discrimination laws regardless of whether your employer offers paid leave.

-Oklahoma legislators have introduced bills that would expand paid family leave beyond state employees:
+As of June 27, 2026, Oklahoma has not enacted a statewide paid family and medical leave mandate for private-sector workers.
+Legislators have introduced bills that would expand paid family leave beyond state employees:

 - Senate Bill 277 (2025) proposed broader paid family and medical leave